AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Proposed Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm

-\item \textit{Multi-mutation}: one of the main features of our approach is that the search process is not only based on explicit interactions among individuals.
-Thus, both mutation and crossover operations are granted the same importance along the search.
-This is the main reason for adding an adaptation mechanism related not only to the way in which individuals interact with each other, but also in the way in which solutions explore individually their nearest regions of the search space.
+\item \textit{Multi-mutation}: one of the main features of our approach is that the search process is not solely based on direct interactions among individuals.
+Thus, both mutation and crossover operations are granted the same importance in the search.
+This is the main reason for adding an adaptation mechanism related not only to the way in which individuals interact with each other, but also in the way in which solutions individually explore their nearest regions of the search space.
+The main contribution of this mechanism to the whole AT-MFCGA algorithm is the enhancement of the local exploration capacity of the individuals within the population.
+This has been carried out thanks to the dynamic variation of the neighborhood.
+More specifically, we modify the mutation operator of the individuals in the cellular structure so that they can explore their neighborhood using different patterns, potentially discovering better fitted solutions.

-To this end, AT-MFCGA is endowed with a set of mutations operators.
-Among these available functions, one is first selected and automatically assigned to each individual once it is created in the initialization process (step 1 of Algorithm \ref{alg:MFCGA}).
-After that, and as part of the newly introduced \texttt{dynamicAdaptation()} procedure, the mutation function of each individual is randomly reassigned among all the operators available, using the same probability for each function. \end{itemize}
+To this end, AT-MFCGA is endowed with a set of mutation operators.
+One function is first selected from all the available functions and automatically assigned to each individual once it is created in the initialization process (step 1 of Algorithm \ref{alg:MFCGA}).
+After that, and as part of the newly introduced \texttt{dynamicAdaptation()} procedure, the mutation function of each individual is randomly reassigned to all the operators available, using the same probability for each function.
+Furthermore, within the \texttt{dynamicAdaptation()} operation, the multi-mutation mechanism is triggered after the grid rebuilding process (step 13 of Algorithm \ref{alg:dynamic}).
+For a better understanding of this mechanism, let us assume a possible individual $\mathbf{x}_i$, which is part of a population $P$ trying to solve a given EM environment.
+In doing so, AT-MFCGA contains a pool of three mutation operators $M = \{m_1,m_2, m_3\}$.
+At the beginning of the execution of the algorithm, an operator is selected uniformly at random from $M$ and assigned to $\mathbf{x}_i$, (e.g. $m_1$), which is used for mutation purposes (step 9 of Algorithm 3).
+After that, at the next time \texttt{dynamicAdaptation()} is triggered, a new mutation function is assigned to $\mathbf{x}_i$, where in our example, $m_2$ and $m_3$ are considered eligible.
+In other words, the mutation operator in use is forced to vary among consecutive executions of the \texttt{dynamicAdaptation()} strategy. \end{itemize}